-- 1. Regional workshops with state, federal, and local coastal officials, as well as industry, academic, and NGO stakeholders, to and understand RSM & BUDM implementation challenges and share success stories. - 2.
-A comparative policy analysis of coastal state, territory, and federal regulations on sediment movement and placement for use at workshops, including a profile summarizing each coastal state and territory sediment placement regulations and policy, and focused discussion questions on regulatory implementation and the scientific basis underlying policy priorities that will be addressed in the workshop. - 3.
+- 1. Regional workshops with state, federal, and local coastal officials, as well as industry and NGO stakeholders, to and understand RSM & BUDM implementation challenges and share success stories. - 2.
+A comparative policy analysis of coastal state, territory, and federal regulations on sediment movement and placement, presented in White Paper format, for use at workshops, including - a.
+A profile summarizing each coastal state and territory sediment placement regulations and policy, and - b.
+Focused discussion questions on regulatory implementation and the scientific basis underlying policy priorities that will be addressed in the workshop. - 3.
 Success stories highlighting states' most effective regulations and practices furthering RSM and BUDM.
 The focus will be overcoming policy and regulatory hurdles in order to improve the systems approach to cooperative federal/state sediment management. - 4.
 A final report on effective uses of sediment regulations to implement beneficial use of dredged material, synthesizing White Paper findings with lessons learned from workshop participants.
 The report will be tailored to an audience of coastal managers, stakeholders and policy makers.